-No cycle may be brought on to the premises unless it is mechanically safe and pupils who cycle will be expected to have attained a satisfactory standard of proficiency.
+Bicycles may be brought on to the premises.
+It is the responsibility of parents/carers to ensure that their child's bike is mechanically safe.
 All reasonable care will be taken, but the responsibility for the safety of cycles and accessories will remain with the owners.
 Cyclists are advised to padlock their cycles.
 Cycling helmets are recommended.